braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 ---
 # Initial SDK Setup

-Integrate the Braze Web SDK to collect analytics and display In-App Messages, Push, and Content Cards for your web users.
+The Braze Web SDK lets you collect analytics and display rich In-App Messages, Push, and Content Card messages to your web users.

 For a complete technical reference, please see our [Javascript Documentation][9].